 Decide Whether fastestmirror Helps DNF on Fedora

-fastestmirror is worth trying, but do not treat it like a magic fix.
-Fedora already starts from a list of working mirrors, so this option is really a tiebreaker for your network path, not a guaranteed speed boost.
+fastestmirror is worth trying, but do not treat it like a guaranteed fix.
+Fedora repository configuration already points DNF at mirror metadata, so this option is really a tiebreaker for your network path, not a guaranteed speed boost.

 - Usually worth trying: home broadband, wired desktops, or systems where package downloads are clearly the slow part of the transaction.